entity-toolkit/nttiny/README.md

 ## Compilation

-Compile an example code as a standalone application with the `make nttiny [OPTIONS]` command.
+Compile an example code as a standalone application with the `make nttiny -j [OPTIONS]` command.
 To see the help menu with all the options type `make`.

 To build a static library simply run `make nttiny_static [OPTIONS]`.

 ## Usage

+File `src/main.cpp` contains the most comprehensive examples on how to address the `nttiny`.
+To compile the examples simply run `make nttiny -j`.
+Provided that all the dependencies are satisfied, the executable `nttiny.example` will be created in the `bin` directory.

-File `src/main.cpp` contains an example usage of the `nttiny` as a standalone app.
-In most of the scenarios, however, you would need to build and use `nttiny` as a static library.
+To use `nttiny` as a plotting tool for your code you would need to build and use `nttiny` as a static library.
 To do that simply include `nttiny/Makefile` in your project's Makefile, add a dependency of your desired target on `nttiny_static`, and use `NTTINY_LINKFLAGS` and `NTTINY_INCFLAGS` for linking/compilation.
 A typical Makefile would look something like this:

 ```Makefile
 all: nttiny_static myapp